 - Drug prescriptions that instruct you to take the drug for a different length of time than what is allowed by your insurance

-- Your pharmacy will usually call your doctor to get the process started for prescription that requires prior authorization.
-For Medicaid, Your pharmacy or doctor needs to call your state provider services to start the process.
+- Your pharmacy will usually call your doctor to get the process started for prescriptions that require prior authorization.
+For Medicaid, your pharmacy or doctor needs to call your state provider services to start the process.

 - Ask your doctor if there are additional steps that you need to take for the prior authorization.
-Sometimes an insurance company wants you to fill out other forms or send in other paperwork.
+Sometimes an insurance company wants you to send in other paperwork.

 - Allow the doctor’s office and insurance company (and the state in the case of Medicaid) enough time to complete the prior authorization (usually one to three days).

 - Check back with the healthcare professional to see if the prior authorization was approved.

 If your medicine is not approved, you can call your insurance company or your state Medicaid program to find out why.
 The phone number is on the back of your insurance card.
 If your prior authorization isn’t approved, your drug or service may cost more or may not be paid for at all.
 When this happens, some doctors will decide to change your prescription to another drug that your insurance will cover or recommend a different service.
 Remember, you can always appeal these decisions, too.
 Read more about the appeal process here.